 Getting to know a client's priorities can help you identify the areas that need most protection.
 The risks to the client's business can depend on its size and structure.
 For example:

-If you don't have access to a business protection fact find, you can use our form to find out more about a client's business.
+If you don't have access to a business protection fact find, you can use our calculator to capture the key details of your client's business.
+It'll also give you ideas on what types of cover are best for their business.

-Once you know exactly what a client's needs are and what they're looking for from their protection, you can use our sales aid Business protection – what we cover to help you find the right type of protection to suit their needs
+Once you know exactly what a client's needs are and what they're looking for from their protection, you can use our sales aid to help you find the right type of protection to suit their needs

 If a client has a small business, they may already have relevant life plans for their employees.
 While this type of plan makes sense to protect employees' families in case the worst should happen, the business would still be vulnerable if it were to lose the knowledge and skills of a key person and couldn't meet the costs of finding a replacement right away.
 If this happens, the families of the remaining employees won't be protected if the business starts to suffer.